NEWFOUNDLAND AND LABRADOR PROVINCIAL NOMINEE PROGRAM

 A part of the PNP or Provincial Nominee Program of Canada, Newfoundland, and Labrador has an immigration program of its own.
 The NLPNP, or Newfoundland and Labrador Provincial Nominee Program, has been designed to include new immigrants into the province.

 With the help of an agreement between the IRCC or Immigration, Refugees and Citizenship Canada and the province, it can nominate 1,050 immigrants annually.
-The allocations are needed to be filled by applicants who fulfill the requirement set by the federal government of Canada for Canada PR or permanent residency.
+The allocations need to be filled by applicants who fulfill the requirement set by the federal government of Canada for Canada PR or permanent residency.

 Newfoundland PNP nominates applicants on the basis of provincial labor requirements and economic needs.